kaykay-dv/pocketsearch/README.md

 # pocketsearch
 pocketsearch is a pure-Python full text indexing search engine based on sqlite and the [FTS5](https://www.sqlite.org/fts5.html) extension.
 It provides

-- A simple API (inspired by the ORM layer of the Django web framework) for defining schemas and searching
+- A simple API (inspired by the ORM layer of the Django web framework) for defining schemas and searching - no need to write SQL
-- Support for multi-field indices including text, numeric and date search
+- Multi-field indices using schemas including text, numeric and date search
-- Support for prefix and initial token queries
+- Prefix, phrase and initial token queries
+- Boolean search queries
-- Support for highlightening search results and extracting snippets
+- Highlightning search results and extracting snippets
-- Typeahead / Autocomplete features
+- Autocomplete features

 It does not have any external dependencies other than Python itself. pocketsearch has been tested on Python 3.8, Python 3.9, Python 3.10 and Python 3.11.